General Administrative Assistant: Duties, Requirements and Outlook

-Though no formal college degree is required, completing a 1- to 2-year administrative assistant program provides the skills necessary to enter this career.
+Though no formal college degree is required, completing a 1- or 2-year administrative assistant program provides the skills necessary to enter this career.
 Business schools, community colleges, technical schools and universities offer courses, certificates and associate degrees in this area.

 Some administrative assistants choose to become self-employed, offering freelance virtual services.
 They communicate with their clients via e-mail, fax, telephone and the Internet.
 They perform many of the same duties as on-site administrative assistants, but from their home offices, using their own office equipment.